David Rodríguez (footballer, born 2000)

-David Rodríguez Ramos (born 26 June 2000) is a Spanish footballer who plays for CD Tenerife B. Mainly a right back, he can also play as a central defender or a defensive midfielder.
+David Rodríguez Ramos (born 26 June 2000) is a Spanish footballer who plays for CD Tenerife.
+Mainly a right back, he can also play as a central defender or a defensive midfielder.

 Club career

 Born in Santa Cruz de Tenerife, Canary Islands, Rodríguez was a CD Tenerife youth graduate, and made his senior debut with the C-team in the 2019–20 season, in the regional leagues.
 He first appeared with the reserves on 20 October 2019, starting in a 1–0 Tercera División home win over UD Villa de Santa Brígida.

 Rodríguez made his first team debut on 10 October 2021, coming on as a first-half substitute for Álex Bermejo in a 2–1 home defeat of SD Amorebieta in the Segunda División championship.
+On 16 March 2023, he renewed his contract with the club until 2026.

+On 14 July 2023, Rodríguez was loaned to Primera Federación side Antequera CF for the season.
+He was a regular starter during his spell, and was definitely promoted to the first team of Tete on 21 June 2024.